i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 There are five portions of the protocol to be redesigned:

-- The new and existing session container format is replaced with a new format.
+- The new and existing session container formats are replaced with new formats.
 - ElGamal (256 byte public keys, 128 byte private keys) is be replaced with ECIES-X25519 (32 byte public and private keys)
 - AES is be replaced with